-The Entrepreneurship Clinic, part of the Zell Entrepreneurship and Law (ZEAL) Program, is a clinical law program focusing on advising U-M student entrepreneurial ventures.
+The Entrepreneurship Clinic, part of the Zell Entrepreneurship and Law (ZEAL) Program, is a clinical law program focusing on advising U-M student entrepreneurial ventures and other entrepreneurial ventures.
 The first of its kind in the United States, the Clinic provides law students with unique, real-world experience in representing early-stage ventures while offering valuable legal services to the University's entrepreneurial ecosystem.

 The Entrepreneurship Clinic offers an array of legal services—from entity formation, to intellectual property, to financing and deal-making—to help the University's student innovators change the world.